 Opportunities to reflect on each Professional Behavior through self-assessment, and through peer and instructor assessment is critical for progress toward entry level performance in the classroom and clinic.
 A student does not need to possess each behavioral criteria identified at each level within the tool, however, should demonstrate, and be able to provide examples of the majority in order to progress from one level to the next.

 Satisfactory progress is demonstrated by exhibiting consistent growth from the Beginning Level criteria to Intermediate Level and eventually to Entry Level by the end of all clinical education experiences.
-The Professional Behaviors has an additional category, Post- Entry Level, where the student's behavior would be consistent with an autonomous practitioner.
-This level is not required for the students to achieve; however, it facilitates students to become lifelong learners as they embark upon their professional careers.

 The Professional Behaviors are: